Efficient Discovery of Actual Causality in Stochastic Systems: Experimental Evaluation

-When the aircraft reaches state $s_1$, it continues to gain altitude.
-At this point, due to noise, the aircraft may enter one of four possible states.
-Among these, one state is identified as a probabilistic actual cause of failure $ \varphi^c \triangleq (\alt = 1293$, $\speed = 610$, $\aoa = -1.1$, $\pit = 13$, and $\gforce = -1.4)$, where the probability of reaching failure (specifically due to a violation of the G-force constraint) is 1.
-In contrast, the counterfactual world produces three alternative successor states.
-One of them, $s_4 \triangleq (\alt = 1349 \land \speed = 556 \land \aoa = -1.1 \land \pit = 12 \land \gforce = -1.3)$ with a probability of 0.35, successfully reaches the target altitude without violating safety constraints.
-Another, $s_5 \triangleq (\alt = 1167 \land \speed = 568 \land \aoa = -1.1 \land \pit = 12 \land \gforce = -1.38)$, has a probability of zero for reaching the effect (i.e., failure).
-The third, $s_6 \triangleq (\alt = 1241 \land \speed = 552 \land \aoa = -1.1 \land \pit = 12 \land \gforce = -1.28)$, leads to failure with a probability of 0.19.
 A closer examination of the dynamics reveals that $s_6$ and the identified causal state $\varphi^c$ are similar in terms of system variables.
 In both $s_6$ and $\varphi^c$, the aircraft gains a significant amount of altitude, prompting the simulator to issue a strong correction using the elevator.
 This abrupt correction induces a negative G-force condition, which is more physiologically demanding for pilots than positive G-force.
 In comparison with $s_6$ and $\varphi^c$, $s_4$ successfully reaches the target altitude without safety violations, and $s_5$ ascends more gradually, maintaining compliance with all safety thresholds and achieving the target with a probability of 1.
 This experiment highlights how environmental noise, such as turbulence, can drive the system into failure-inducing states, demonstrating the importance of accounting for such uncertainties in the analysis of safety failures within CPS.